 From June through August each year, NYC's weather stays warm late into the night, the locals come out to celebrate the end of another dreary winter, and the city opens up an endless array of seasonal events, parks, bars, and more for New Yorkers and visitors alike.

-3 Ways New Yorkers are Getting Travel Experience at Home with HI NYC
+3 Ways New Yorkers Get Travel Experience at Home with HI NYC

 From international cooking programs to first-time traveler education, HI New York City hostel runs frequent programs on site to help community members deepen their cultural education in their own backyard.